taesoobear/luna-gen/README.md

 Advantages over alternatives
 ========
--    It's about 3 times faster than luabind 9.1 (benchmarked in ubuntu linux.)
+-    It's about three times faster than luabind 9.1 (benchmarked in ubuntu linux.)
--    As fast as best hand-written codes to my knowledge.
+-    As fast as the best hand-written codes to my knowledge.
--    Output C++ codes are human-readable and thus easy to debug.
+-    Output C++ codes are human-readable and thus are easy to debug.
 -    Minimul use of template-programming for faster compilation speed.
--    Much more flexible than tolua++ because of the use of lua scripting language for input file format
+-    Much more flexible than tolua++ because of the use of lua scripting language for input file format.
 -    Written in native lua.
--    Include a good debugger. (dbg.console() - type h for help. examples/README)
+-    Include a good debugger. (dbg.console() - type h for help. lua test_debug_console.lua.
+Read examples/README also.)
 -    Easy to use.
-See an example below and the samples in the test_luna folder
+See an example below and the samples in the test_luna folder (especially test_simple.lua).
 -    Blend very well with native Lua API calls.
--    No C++ RTTI (run-time type information) used
+-    No C++ RTTI (run-time type information) used.
 -    No boost dependency.
 Output codes depend only on luna.h/luna.cpp and liblua.
--    built in profiler to measure how much time is used in lua and C++, respectively. (enabled only when gen_lua.use_profiler is set true)
+-    the built-in profiler to measure how much time is used in lua and C++, respectively. (enabled only when gen_lua.use_profiler is set true)

 Example
 ===